smartscenes/sstk/ssc/README.md

         `./render --render_all_views`

-    3. Render encoded semantic segmentation by objectId and exports index for a scene
+    3. Render encoded semantic segmentation by objectId and exports index for a scene Use `--encode_index` for encoded index and flat coloring for computers (leave out for human consumption)

         `./render --color_by objectId --encode_index --write_index`

-    4. Render encoded semantic segmentation by objectPartId and exports index for a scene
+    5. Render encoded semantic segmentation by objectPartId and exports index for a scene

         `./render --color_by objectPartId --encode_index --write_index`

+    6. Render encoded semantic segmentation by modelId (same color for same model) and exports index for a scene

+        `./render --color_by modelId --encode_index --write_index`

+    7. Render encoded semantic segmentation by object category and exports index for a scene

+        `./render --color_by objectType --encode_index --write_index`

+       The exported index can be updated with color and additional categories and additional object types.
+Use for consistent coloring across scenes.
+        `./render --color_by objectType --encode_index  --index <filename> --model_category_mapping <custom_model_id_to_category_mapping`

-    5. Render scenes with neutral coloring
+    8. Render scenes with neutral coloring

         `./render --color_by color --color '#fef9ed'`

-2. `./render-file  --input <filename>` - Renders model from file
+1. `./render-file  --input <filename>` - Renders model from file

-3. `./scn2img --limit <n> --cameras <camfile> --id <sceneId>` - Renders images for scene based on set of camera viewpoints (use `--limit` to limit number of camera viewpoints to render)
+2. `./scn2img --limit <n> --cameras <camfile> --id <sceneId>` - Renders images for scene based on set of camera viewpoints (use `--limit` to limit number of camera viewpoints to render)

 Voxels: